bookkeeper calculating their best bridging loan deposit

 Borrowers with strong credit histories and stable incomes may also secure more favourable deposit terms.

-It's advisable to compare different lenders to find the best deposit requirements for your situation, as each lender may have different criteria and flexibility.
+It's advisable to compare different lenders to find the best deposit requirements for your situation, as each lender may have different bridging loan criteria and flexibility.

 How much can you borrow for a bridging loan?